 Faculty Mentors/Research Advisors

 If you agreed to serve as an on-campus FACULTY MENTOR/RESEARCH ADVISOR, you should have received a completed application from the student applicant and a copy of her/his transcript.
-The link below takes you to the online Faculty Recommendation and Mentor/ Advisor Form where you will be asked to certify that you are willing to undertake the responsibilities of the on-campus mentor/research advisor.
-Note: Faculty Research Advisors of students on Advanced projects will also be asked on the online form to provide the name of a faculty member who will serve as the applicant’s on-campus research advisor in the event that the student is selected onto their second or third choice project.
+The “Online Faculty Form” button on this page takes you to a Google Form where you will be asked to certify that you are willing to undertake the responsibilities of the on-campus mentor/research advisor (see below).

 Expectations of On-Campus Mentors of Students on Gateway Projects: